 Make sure to take at least one rest day per week in order to ensure your body is firing properly throughout your training.
 Stacking on too much exercise can lead to injury from overtraining.
 Allow your body to recover properly and perform some stretches or foam rolling to use your rest day to its fullest.

-The type of course for the race will affect 10K times.
-More challenging races that include many hills, such as the Bolder Boulder, an annual Memorial Day race in the hills at high altitude in Colorado, will yield slower times than a flat sea-level course.
-Cross-country layouts that include a variety of terrains such as grass fields, dirt paths with tree roots and streams also will generally slow a runner's typical 10K time.
+Remember that the type of racecourse will affect your time.
+More challenging courses that include many hills, such as the Bolder Boulder, an annual Memorial Day race in the hills at high altitude in Colorado, will typically yield slower times than a flat, sea-level course.
+Cross-country layouts that include a variety of terrains, such as grass fields, streams and dirt paths with tree roots also will generally slow a runner's typical 10K time.